j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.Receipt.md

 • **transactions**: [`Transaction`](CdvPurchase.Transaction.md)[]

-List of transactions contained in the receipt
+List of transactions contained in the receipt, ordered by date ascending.

 ## Methods

 ### hasTransaction

 ▸ **hasTransaction**(`value`): `boolean`

+Return true if the receipt contains the given transaction

 #### Parameters